amdw/jianjin/README.md

 If you want to run [Pylint](https://www.pylint.org/) on the code for static analysis, the easiest way is to install it in your virtualenv (```pip3 install pylint```) rather than running any version you have installed globally.

+There is a pylintrc file included in this repository.
+A number of the default warnings have been weakened or turned off; this is normally because violating the default settings is required by the Django framework.

 ### Upgrading dependencies

 To upgrade all dependencies to the latest available versions, the most convenient way I have been able to find is to run ```pip3 install -U``` on all the packages in ```requirements.txt```, using a command like the following: